-- (a) Where an employee is required to ration prisoners confined in lock-ups, such an employee will be paid \$10.00 per meal supplied to each prisoner. - (b) The amount prescribed in clause 5.2.9(a) is set in accordance with the Overtime Meal Allowance lower tier rate applicable to public service officers through Directive No. 1/06 issued pursuant to the Public Service Act 1996 which may be amended from time to time.
+- (a) Where an employee is required to ration prisoners confined in lock-ups, such an employee will be paid \$10.00 per meal supplied to each prisoner. - (b) The amount prescribed in clause 5.2.9(a) is set in accordance with the Overtime Meal Allowance lower tier rate applicable to public service officers prescribed in the Overtime Meal Allowances Directive issued and amended by the Minster responsible for industrial relations under section 54 of the Public Service Act 2008.
 The amount prescribed in clause 5.2.9(a) will be increased from the same effective date as any future increase to the Overtime Meal Allowance lower tier rate prescribed in the Directive.